graphadvantage/neo4j-binary-cosine-similarity/README.md

 ![sequence](https://cloud.githubusercontent.com/assets/5991751/19055659/007ef590-897a-11e6-83ea-59c65391316b.png)

+Our (:Individual) has been [:TOUCHED] by four different (:Activity) nodes, each at different times (and apparently even during the disco era!)

+So which (:Activity) should get credit - the last touch? the first touch? multiple touches?

-One of the really great things about Neo4j is that time is represent in UNIX epoch format, which means that you can directly sort on time.
-Here's our result in table format:
+One of the really great things about Neo4j is that time is represented in UNIX epoch format, which means that you can directly operate on time values.
+Here's our result in table format, sorted by [:TOUCHED] timestamp in descending order:

 ```
 ╒════════════╤═════════════╤═══════════╤═══════════╕